 On lst of July 2002 PDG David A. Judge of Colchester England

-became World Chairman and almost immediately launched a number of initiatives to
+became World President and almost immediately launched a number of initiatives to

 increase the support of Scouting by Rotarians throughout the world.
 David

 encouraged RIBI members as well as others to support the restoration and

 redevelopment of Brown Sea Island in time for the Centennial of Scouting in